More information will be available in the AP Coordinator’s Manual, Part 2 and the Bulletin for AP Students and Parents in late fall.

 - A student takes an AP Exam on a day or at a time when it is not supposed to be administered.

-- A student posts to any form of social media during the exam.
+- A student posts to any form of social media during the exam or refers to unreleased exam content at any time after the exam.

 - Anyone (including, but not limited to, the AP coordinator, the proctor, school staff, members of the media, and students) takes photos in the exam room during an exam.